seanywang0408/RadianceMapping/README.md

 ```

 **NeRF-Synthetic**: Please download dataset from [NeRF](https://github.com/bmild/nerf) and put the unpacked files in ``./data/nerf_synthetic``.
 To generate point clouds, run [Point-NeRF](https://github.com/Xharlie/pointnerf) and save the point clouds in ``./data/pc/nerf``.
+You can also download point clouds from [here](https://drive.google.com/drive/folders/1qcEk97RgwCAzzmXUTUXCGNsGzwYPicLA).

 **DTU**: Please download images and masks from [IDR](https://github.com/lioryariv/idr) and camera parameters from [PatchmatchNet](https://github.com/FangjinhuaWang/PatchmatchNet).
 We use the point clouds provided by [npbg++](https://github.com/rakhimovv/npbgpp).